dbw7/metal3-demo/docs/setup/rke2-cluster.md

 ```
 - Note: This pre-configured RKE2 deployment manifest is specific to the setup outlined in our [Metal3](./metal3-setup.md) and [VBMH](./vbmh-setup.md) setup docs.
 If you have made changes to the setup, you may need to edit this manifest before deploying the cluster.

-8. Deploy the cluster
+7. Deploy the cluster
 ```
 kubectl apply -f rke2.yaml
 ```
-- If you followed the [Metal3 Setup Readme](./metal3-setup.md) and [VBMH Readme](./vbmh-setup.md) exactly, you will not need to change anything.
-However, if you have differences in your setup, you may need to make changes to the RKE2 manifest.

-9. Verify that it's working
+8. Verify that it's working
 ```
 clusterctl describe cluster sample-cluster
 ```